fabiodfilho/Comercio/README.md

 # Comercio
-My code referring to the phase 1 project of Unifacisa's java course, which contains 6 features of the Java language.
+My code referring to the phase 1 & 2 of project of Unifacisa's java course, which contains 6 features of the Java language.

 This code is a Java console program that simulates a basic product management system in a store.
 It allows the user to perform various product-related operations such as listing, registering, adding stock, removing products, and making sales.